 Officials in Grand Prairie will review the judgment order and the PSR.
 From those documents, the staff will collect information on the person.
 That information will include details that follow:

 Racial background / Ethnicity

-- Prison officials try to keep a racial balance in the institutions, which can lead some prisoners to serve sentences far away from home.
+- Prison officials try to keep a racial balance in the institutions, which can lead some people to serve sentences far away from home.

-- A defendant’s age can influence scoring on the custody matrix.
+- A person’s age can influence scoring on the custody matrix.

 - Criminal offense

 - The crime for which an individual is serving time may influences security level.

 - An individual’s citizenship will have an influence on custody level.

 - Some judges agree to make recommendations on where an individual serves the sentence.
 BOP officials may consider those recommendations.
 Ultimately, the BOP has discretion on where the individual will serve the sentence.